alturkovic/domain-utils/README.md

 Create a `DomainRegistry` using the `DomainRegistryFactory`.
 There are several ways how to do this explained in one of the following chapters.

 - `DomainRegistry.getPublicSuffix`: extract the public suffix or `null`
-- `DomainRegistry.getRegisteredName`: extract the registered domain name (one level under the public suffix) or `null`
+- `DomainRegistry.getRegistrableName`: extract the registrable domain name (one level under the public suffix) or `null`
 - `DomainRegistry.getSubDomain`:  extract the subdomain or `null`
 - `DomainRegistry.stripSubDomain`: remove the subdomain if the domain is under a public suffix or `null`